 by Dream Doors

-‘To help you do it, you’ll have the benefit of Dream Doors’ proprietary cloud-based Franchise Management System.
-I say it’s like having a PA with super powers – it tracks leads and revenues; measures advertising effectiveness; collects and monitors customer feedback and can identify potential issues, as well as enabling the franchise support team to keep a finger on the health of each franchisee’s business.’
+Dream Doors franchisees also enjoy the benefits of the company’s unique cloud-based Franchise Management System.
+‘This pretty much does everything for a franchisee: tracks leads and revenues; measures advertising effectiveness; collects and monitors customer feedback and can identify potential issues, as well as enabling the franchise support team to keep a finger on the health of each franchisee’s business,’ says Derek.

-‘Believe me, with a franchise fee of around $75,000 +gst (less for smaller territories), Dream Doors is one of the best business packages going.
-Contact us to learn more about what makes it so successful.’
+‘With support like this, and a franchise fee of around $75,000 +gst (less for smaller territories), Dream Doors is one of the best business packages going.
+Contact me to learn more about what makes it so successful.’

 For more information and advice on buying a franchise get your FREE copy of Franchise New Zealand magazine.